 David R. Keller served SUNY Canton for 31 years and retired in 1997 as Dean of Students.
 Known for his wit, practical jokes, and devotion to students, Dave was a pillar of the SUNY Canton community.
 His devotion to the College and its students took on tangible form when he led a group of volunteers to build the Canton Pavilion so that the community and especially the SUNY Canton hockey team would have a place to call home.
 He is the recipient of the Excellence in College Service Award in 1998.
-Dave continues to support the College and its students in many ways.

 Catherine M. Kelly first joined Canton College’s faculty in 1970.
 Her particular skill was in the field of psychiatric nursing.
 From her work with psychiatric clients and observation of psychiatric therapy, she developed study guides for students.
 In 1982, Mrs. Kelly took a three-month leave of absence to collaborate with clinical staff at the St. Lawrence Psychiatric Center and psychiatric clinics in China and the Philippines.
 In 1990, she was selected as the recipient of the prestigious Chancellor’s Award for Excellence in Teaching and, in 1992, was SUNY Canton’s nominee for the New York State Nurse of Distinction Award.